$40 Million to Help Developers Measure Everything That Matters

 - “Our intelligent edge platform surrounds everything, from the enterprise to the cloud, and thousands of customers and their businesses rely on Akamai to keep their systems fast, smart, and secure.
 We demand the same of our technology stack.
-For our data warehousing needs, we evaluated several scaled Postgres options – but TimescaleDB was the ultimate winner: Postgres with built-in features and semantics for time-series.
-We get the reliability of a relational database, plus compression, continuous aggregates, and multi-node instances for rapid ingest, fast queries, and unlimited scale.”
+For our data warehousing needs, we evaluated several scaled Postgres options—but TimescaleDB was the ultimate winner: Postgres with built-in features and semantics for time series.
+We get the reliability of a relational database, plus compression, continuous aggregates, and rapid ingest, fast queries, and unlimited scale.”

 - Paul Mattal, Director of Network Systems at Akamai

 - “We ingest data from thousands of sensors into TimescaleDB, then surface it to our customers through dashboards, charts, and automated alerts.
 Other time-series databases would force us to either bundle metrics into JSON blobs (making it hard to work with in-database) or to store every metric separately (forcing heavy, slow joins for most queries of interest).
 TimescaleDB was an easy choice because it lets us double-down on Postgres, which we already loved using for metadata about our packet streams.”